asgrumman/transit-housing/README.md

 # Mapping Affordable Housing and Public Transit Access in Chicago
 ## Summary

 I made a few maps that show how public transit and affordable housing intermingle by neighborhood in Chicago using pandas, geopandas, and bokeh in Python.
-I also made a tutorial, which I'll post to my website soon and link here.
+I also wrote up a brief piece on the maps and the process, which is posted on my website [here](https://www.annagrumman.com/mapping-affordable-housing-and-public-transit-access-in-chicago/).

 ## Data
 - [Neighborhood Boundaries in Chicago](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Neighborhoods/bbvz-uum9)